Autodesk/go-awsecs/README.md

     	service name
 ```

+Example.

-Example, first, build and push a new Docker image for your service somewhere else.
+First, build and push a new Docker image for your service somewhere else.

 ```
 docker build -t myrepo/myimg:newtag .